-In part one of this blog series, I ask the question, what is a Christian theology of horror movies?
+In part one of this blog series, I asked the question, what is a Christian theology of horror movies?
 In part two, I argued that horror films offer a clear morality in a relativistic culture.
-In part three, I claim that horror films emphasize the spiritual realm in an empirical culture.
-In part four, I say the horror genre clearly points to human depravity in a humanistic culture.
-In part 5, I suggest that the most beautiful horror story is the Gospel.
 Please use caution and discernment when choosing to watch any film, and particularly with horror films; not all of these films will be beneficial to all people.

 Horror films emphasize the spiritual realm in an empirical culture.
 In past eras, most of our metaphysical and existential questions could be answered in spiritual terms.
 How was the universe created?
 What is really real or true?
 Where does meaning come from?
 We used to answer those questions with a single word: God.
 Since the onset of the Enlightenment and the rapid expansion of scientific authority, we have increasingly become a culture that can answer every query with science.
 God is no longer the only option, and the empirical ethos of a science-driven culture has placed much of the spiritual realm on the backburner.
 Angels and demons are the equivalent of a religious Santa Claus or Tooth Fairy--they're myths, and nothing more.
 Even in theological circles, the nature and reality of hell has been strongly debated in recent years, with popular writers and pastors questioning the validity of such a dark spiritual reality.